geniusinaction/group-vision/group-vision.md

 An individual development plan is a worksheet that identifies your current strengths, and those which you would like to develop over the next semester or few years.
 Group members will fill one out early in working with the PI and then periodically revise it on an ad-hoc basis.
 The document is simply a way to pause, be thoughtful about your goals, and communicate those goals to the PI in a way that can be built upon.

 ### Communication
-Please give consideration to the timing of the email with respect to what the recipient needs to do; for example, try not to send an email at after 5pm for something that is required for a 10am meeting the next day.
+Please give consideration to the timing of the email with respect to what the recipient needs to do; for example, try not to send an email at after 5 pm for something that is required for a 10 am meeting the next day.
 Different people work or respond to emails at different times of the day or weekend, and as stated earlier in this documents, those hours will not be prescribed.
 That being said, no group members are required nor should feel obliged to reply to email outside of their typical work hours.
 However, prompt replies to emails, within work hours, are helpful.

 ### Reading the literature
 "The literature" is academic jargon that means "everything written about some topic".
 You should be familiar with recently published material relevant to your project.
 You should familiarize yourself with tools, such as Google Scholar, that help you navigate the literature.